kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-03-user-api-routes-jwt-auth/06-request-and-body-validation.md

 // @route    POST api/users
 // @desc     Register User
 // @access   Public
 router.post('/', (req, res) => res.send('user route'));

 module.exports = router;
 ```

 * We need to send data to this route
-* This data will be stored inside req.body (this is the object of data that will be sent to this route)
+* This data will be stored inside `req.body`
+  - This is the object of data that will be sent to this route

 `routes/api/users.js`